 The token is a number shared by you and Worldline Sips and replaces the credit card number (PAN) securely.

 Token usage is a simple method that contributes to the PCI DSS compliance.

 Security of customer exchanges

-Messages exchanged between you and WL Sips are signed by encryption keys.
+Messages exchanged between you and Worldline Sips are signed by encryption keys.

 - your authentication

 - the authorisation request from the cardholder's bank

 - data privacy, as data is encrypted over the Internet